No skills are necessary for these hilarious family Christmas games. In fact, the worse you are, the better this race-to-the-finish relay gets.

 - Pop the cookie in your mouth (you can use your hands now!) and eat it.

-Family Christmas Game #2: Sugar, Spice & Everything Nice Challenge
+2. Sugar, Spice & Everything Nice Family Christmas Game

 Challenge: You must balance six sugar cubes on a Popsicle stick that is held in your mouth for a full 3-second count.